- Sales forecasting is the signal given by individual salespeople to their management and that sales give to the rest of their company.

 False Information Around the Sales Forecast

-Let us review some of the false and pollyanish information that is in some of the most popular articles on the Internet about sales forecasting.
+Let us review some of the false and pollyanish information in some of the most popular articles on sales forecasting.

 Quotes from Saleshacker on Sales Forecasting